aragostinho/aragostinho.github.io/_posts/2018-04-10-configuring-https-aws-certificate-manager-on-windows-ec2.markdown

 ### 2.2) Choosing an Instance Type

 Choose any EC2 Instance Type and of course, pay attention about [prices and differences each one](https://www.ec2instances.info/).
-In this guide a T2.Micro instance type AMI will be use.
+In this article a T2.Micro instance type AMI will be use.

  ![Choosing an Instance Type](https://github.com/aragostinho/aragostinho.github.io/blob/master/_imgs/https/Image11.PNG?raw=true)